Washington National Cathedral was the site of two Presidential state funerals: for

 Washington National Cathedral, officially the Cathedral Church of Saint Peter and Saint Paul, is designated the national non-denominational house of prayer of the United States.
-Concurrently, the cathedral is also the official seat of both the Presiding Bishop of the Episcopal Church, USA and the Episcopal Diocese of Washington, motherchurch of the Episcopal Church in the District of Columbia and Maryland counties of Charles, St. Mary's, Prince George's and Montgomery.
+Concurrently, the cathedral is also the seat of the Episcopal Diocese of Washington, mother church of the Episcopal Church in the District of Columbia and Maryland counties of Charles, St. Mary's, Prince George's and Montgomery.
 Located at Massachusetts and Wisconsin Avenues, Northwest in Washington, DC, it is the sixth largest cathedral in the world and second largest in the United States.
 It is listed on the National Register of Historic Places.

 Architecture

 Washington National Cathedral was completed on 29 September 1990 after almost a century of planning and 83 years in construction.
-Its final design shows a mix of influences from the various Gothic architectural styles of the middle ages, marked, among other things, by pointed arches, flying buttresses, vaulted ceilings, stained glass windows, stonecarved decorations, and three similar towers, two on the west front and one surmounting the crossing.
-Its west end is reminiscent of Bristol Cathedral.
-It sits on a landscaped 57 acre (230,000 m²) plot on Mount Saint Alban, in northwest Washington, DC.
+It is an example of the Early English Gothic architectural style of the 13th century, with pointed arches, flying buttresses and bands of rich decoration mostly confined to blind arcades that cross its front and the spires and tracery that crown its three similar towers, two on the west front and one surmounting the crossing.
+Its west end owes a good deal to Bristol Cathedral.
+It sits on a landscaped 57 acre (230,000 m²) plot on Mount Saint Albans, in northwest Washington, DC.

 Washington National Cathedral consists of a long, narrow rectangular mass formed by an eight bay nave with wide side aisles and a five bay chancel, intersected by a six bay transept.
 Above the crossing rising 91 m (301 ft) above the ground is the Gloria in Excelsis Tower.
 Its top, at 206 m (676 ft) above sea level is the highest point in Washington, DC.
 In total, the cathedral is 115 m (375 ft) above sea level.
 Uniquely, the tower has two full sets of bells — a 53-bell carillon and a 10-bell peal for change ringing.